 Medications After Surgery

-Aminosalicylates, also known as 5-ASA, have been found to be effective in Crohn’s patients under remission.
-These aminosalicylates sometimes contain sulfasalazine, which has negative effects on the many patients who have an intolerance to it.
-Headaches, diarrhea, nausea, and rashes are some of the side effects.
-Some side effects may be minimized by taking the medication with food.
+Aminosalicylates, also known as 5-ASA medications, have also been found to be effective in treating people in remission from Crohn’s disease.
+However, these drugs sometimes contain sulfasalazine, which has negative effects on the many people who have an intolerance to it.
+Its most common side effects include:

-Budesonide is sometimes prescribed for post-resection patients.
-Generally prescribed for sinus issues and allergies, Budesonide is a steroid sold ?under the brand names Rhinocort, Pulmicort, and Entocort.
-In Crohn’s patients, budesonide works to reduce inflammation in the intestines, acting once it comes in contact with the affected tissues.
-It acts via slow release: the liver breaks it down into chemicals that then work to lower inflammation.
-Budesonide has not been clinically proven to be effective in maintaining long-term remission in Crohn’s patients, so although it’s relatively safe, it may not be the best medication to meet your remission goals.
+Budesonide is sometimes prescribed to people who’ve had a partial resection.
+The medication is a corticosteroid.
+Generally prescribed for sinus issues and allergies, budesonide is a corticosteroid that’s sold under the brand names Rhinocort, Pulmicort, and Entocort.
+In people with Crohn’s disease, the drug begins to reduce inflammation in the intestines as soon as it comes into contact with the affected tissues.
+Budesonide causes minimal side effects, making it very safe for most people.
+However, it hasn’t been clinically proven to be effective in preventing the recurrence of Crohn’s disease, so it may not be the best medication for people in remission.

 - What can I expect during recovery from a partial resection?

 There are some important points to consider during the recovery phase.
 Mild to moderate pain at the incision site is commonly experienced, and the treating physician will prescribe pain medication.
 Fluids and electrolytes are infused intravenously until the patient's diet can gradually be resumed, beginning with liquids and progressing to a regular diet as tolerated.
 Patients can expect to be out of bed approximately eight to 24 hours after surgery.
 Patients are usually scheduled for a follow-up examination within two weeks after surgery.
 During the first few days after surgery, physical activity is restricted.- Steve Kim, M.D.